vitalik/django-ninja/docs/docs/tutorial/path-params.md

 ### Using Schema

-You can as well use Schema to incapsulate path parameters that depend on each other (and validate them as a group)
+You can as well use Schema to encapsulate path parameters that depend on each other (and validate them as a group)

 ```Python hl_lines="1 2  5 6 7 8 9 10 11 15"